Overview of Investment Banking in New York City

-- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to detailed analysis of the Company and its stock price.
+- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to a detailed analysis of the Company and its stock price.

 Investment banks are at the center of finance.
 They are involved in some form or the other in each financial transaction.